IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/exoticproducepackingoptimization.md

 ---
 title: Exoticproducepackingoptimization
-subtitle: MATLAB-based simulation for optimizing how exotic produce items are spatially packed to reduce waste and improve shipping efficiency.
-Uses combinatorial pattern generation and Gaussian-weighted adjacency matrices to explore packing configurations and normalize interaction weights at scale.
+subtitle: MATLAB-based modeling and simulation of how to optimally pack three categories of exotic produce under spatial and combinatorial constraints.
+Uses sparse Gaussian-weighted adjacency matrices and exhaustive pattern enumeration to explore configuration spaces that would be infeasible to reason about manually.
 slug: exoticproducepackingoptimization
 date: '2025-11-11'
 updated: '2025-11-11'